-I Dream of Jeannie starring Barbara Eden and Larry Hagman was one of the best ’60s shows out of there of its time.
-It was an American fantasy sitcom that ran from September 18th, 1965, to May 26th, 1970 with new episodes, and through September 1970 with season repeats.
-The show would ultimately air for 5 seasons and 139 episodes.
+I Dream of Jeannie starring Barbara Eden and Larry Hagman was one of the best shows of its time.
+It was an American fantasy sitcom that ran from September 18th, 1965, to May 26th, 1970 with new episodes, and through September 1970 with final season repeats.
+The show would ultimately air for five seasons and 139 episodes.

 Re-runs are still shown on the air today on certain channels!
 Were you a huge I Dream of Jeannie fan?
 Here are 10 details from the show that you might have completely missed back then.

 Eden was actually pregnant when the series began.
 And since she had the starring role of Jeannie, all eyes were on her!
 But she did a great job and covering it up for the first 10 episodes of the series.
 She would even dress herself in more conservative-wear to hide a big baby bump!
 At the time, Larry Hagman explained, “Because Barbara was pregnant now, we did 10 shows back to back just as fast as we could, because she was getting bigger and bigger, and adding more veils and stuff like that.”
 Other tricks were utilized as well to hide her pregnancy from the cameras.

 2. The producer originally didn’t want a blonde Jeannie

 Producer/series creator Sidney Sheldon had a very specific image for his Jeannie, and he didn’t want her to be blonde.
 However, many unsuccessful auditions later, he got in touch with Barbara Eden’s agent and suddenly, Jeannie became a blonde!
 Sheldon never looked back from that decision, and it obviously paid off big-time!

 3. Larry Hagman was often very anxious on set